 Although we believe that business expansion will result in earnings growth sufficient to provide operating cash flows to cover increased costs and cash outflows, insufficient returns on capital investments could substantially impact future earnings and cash flows.
 Moreover, since the Internet industry is characterized by continuous technological innovation and rapidly changing user needs, the useful lives of new or upgraded facilities might be shorter than planned.
-Accordingly, depreciation timeframes might be shortened, annual depreciation costs might become higher compared with the current level and, the accelerated disposal of existing facilities might result in higher-than-expected one-time losses.
+Accordingly, depreciation timeframes might be shorter and depreciation costs higher compared with those of previous facilities.
+As a corollary, the accelerated disposal of existing facilities might result in higher-than-expected losses.